clojurewerkz/langohr.docs/articles/error_handling.md

 ### Automatic Recovery

-When Langohr detects TCP connection failure, it will try to reconnect every 5 seconds.
+When **automatic recovery** is enabled and Langohr detects TCP connection failure, it will try to reconnect every 5 seconds.
 Currently there is no limit on the number of reconnection attempts.

 To completely disable automatic connection recovery, pass